segeljakt/pratt/README.md

-<h1 align="center">`pratt` - A General Purpose Pratt parser</h1>
+<h1 align="center">pratt - A General Purpose Pratt Parser for Rust</h1>

-This crate provides offers a high-level interface for implementing Pratt parsers.
+This crate provides offers a high-level interface for implementing Pratt parsers in Rust.

 > In computer science, a Pratt parser is an improved recursive descent parser that associates semantics with tokens instead of grammar rules.
 - https://en.wikipedia.org/wiki/Pratt_parser